 Gold Coast Primary Health Network and Gold Coast Health have launched the annual, Emergency Alternatives campaign, to try to reduce the number of non-urgent presentations to emergency departments.

-Gold Coast Primary Health Network CEO Matt Carrodus said residents often didn’t realise that there were other options available.
+Gold Coast Primary Health Network CEO Matt Carrodus said residents often didn’t realise that there were other options available particularly when they were unable to see their usual GP.

 “Emergency departments are as their name suggests, for those patients that need urgent medical care.
 Because hospitals have to prioritise patients in order of highest need, patients with minor ailments could end up waiting a long time for treatment.

 Gold Coast General Practice Liaison Officer and GP, Dr Carl de Wet, said GPs are generally the first port of call for patients in the Australian healthcare system.
-GPs have the knowledge and skills to manage a wide range of medical conditions, including infections and minor injuries.
+An important benefit of having a regular GP is the continuation and coordination of care GPs provide.
+GPs also have the knowledge and skills to manage a wide range of medical conditions, including infections and minor injuries.

 Clinical Nurse Consultant Jason Cook and Dr Christa Bell